 - $5 or $10 bills (rare and location-specific)

-Banks configure denominations based on operational realities, including:
+Banks configure denominations based on operational realities, including average withdrawal sizes, replenishment schedules, and security considerations.

 - Customer transaction patterns